+Persons under age 16 as well as persons aged 16 and older who do not hold a current main job or who are self-employed with no employees are coded as "inapplicable" for both the health insurance-related employment variables.

-HELD13X is "yes" if the person has a current main job where the person is not self-employed with firm size = 1, reports insurance from the employer or union at that job, and this coverage provides hospital/physician benefits or Medigap benefits.
+HELD13X is "yes" if the person reports having insurance coverage from the employer or union at the current main job and that coverage provides hospital/physician or Medigap benefits (as long as the person is not self-employed with no employees).
 HELD13X is also "yes" if the person's current main job is with the armed forces.

-HELD13X is "no" if the person does not hold a current main job with the armed forces, is not self-employed at the current main job, and either reported that health insurance is not provided through that job or reported insurance but then disavowed it.
-To disavow insurance is to initially report it but then to deny that it is provided later in the interview or to confirm it but to indicate that it does not include hospital/physician benefits or Medigap benefits.
+HELD13X is "no" if the person either reported that insurance is not obtained through the current main job or reported insurance and then disavowed it.
+To disavow insurance is to initially report it but then to deny that it is provided later in the interview, or to confirm it but indicate that it does not include hospital/physician or Medigap benefits.
+As noted above, this does not apply to self-employed persons with no employees (always "inapplicable") and those with a current main job in the armed forces (always "yes").

-OFFER13X is "yes" if HELD13X is "yes" or if person has a current main job where person is not self-employed with firm size = 1 and insurance was offered through the employer or union at that job.
-OFFER13X is "no" if HELD13X is "no" and if the person has a current main job where person is not self-employed with firm size = 1 and insurance was not offered by the employer or union at that job.
+OFFER13X is always coded as "yes" if HELD13X is "yes".
+In addition, except for certain self-employed persons with OFFER13X set to "inapplicable (see above), OFFER13X is coded as "yes" if insurance was offered through the employer or union at the job.
+OFFER13X is "no" when HELD13X equals "no" and insurance was not offered by the employer or union at the job.